KunjPathak12/KunjPathak12/readme.md

     <b>
       Hello Reader !
      <br>
-        I'm Kunj, a  Computer Science aspirant and focused on learning core topics of the domain.
+        I'm Kunj, a  Computer Science aspirant who is focused on learning core topics of the domain and honing the skills.
     </b>
     <br>
      <b>